-NOTE – .the encoders should disable temporal motion vector prediction for the current picturewhen only inter-layer reference pictures exist in the reference picture lists of all slices in the current picture.
+NOTE – Because motion vectors from inter layer reference pictures are constrained to be zero motion only, an SHVC encoder should disable temporal motion vector prediction for the current picture, by setting slice_temporal_mvp_enabled_flag to zero, when only inter-layer reference pictures exist in the reference picture lists of all slices in the current picture.
+This avoids the need to send any additional syntax elements such as collocated_from_l0_flag and collocated_ref_idx.
 [Ed.
-(JCConsider finding a better place-holder for this note[Ed.
-(JC): This subclause identical to G.8.3.4 in MV-HEVC specification text, it’s desired to move both this subclause as well as subclause G.8.1.2 to Annex F]
+(JC && YY): Consider finding a better location for this note, for example in the semantics part of slice_temporal_mvp_enabled_flag.]